chinedufn/dipa/book/src/introduction.md

 # Introduction

+TODO: Use loom's well written introduction as a basis for ours https://docs.rs/loom/0.4.1/loom/ .
+The background then solution format is nice.

 Dipa is focused on making it easy to delta encode Rust data structures.

 Traditionally, efficient delta compression of data structures required a fair bit of